Dirkster99/InplaceEditBoxLib/README.md

 ![](https://github.com/Dirkster99/InplaceEditBoxLib/blob/master/00_Docu/00_Docu/ErrorHandling/PopUpMessage.png?raw=true)

 ## Known Limitations ##

-- Clicking on the background of the ItemsControl (TreeView, ListView etc) does not cancel the edit mode (I would like to implement this but do not have a solution).

 - Key definitions entered in the in-place textbox cannot be defined through a white-list.
 The textbox does not support input masks.